xraySMULu/the-big-squeeze/README.md

 * Our plots showed a strong negative correlation between these two indicators.

-* Declining home prices can lead to negative equity (When a homeownder owes more than their home's market value) increasing foreclosure rates.
+* Declining home prices can lead to negative equity (When a homeowner owes more than their home's market value) increasing foreclosure rates.
 Borrowers in negative equity are less likely to refinance or sell.

-* As home value increases, homeownders build equity, reducing foreclosure risks.
+* As home value increases, homeowners build equity, reducing foreclosure risks.
 Homeowners with equity can sell or refinance to avoid foreclosures.

 ### Impact Of Inflation On Housing And Unemployment